Introduction: How to Dye Your Hair Purple and Keep It That Way (Inexpensively)

 Step 3: Let It Sit, Rinse It Out

 Once you're positive all your hair has been "painted" with the hair dye mixture, put your hair in an old towel and hang around for a bit.
+I use the same purple towel every time I dye my hair.

 If you happened to get a little bit of hair dye (or a lot, like my photo) on your face, hands, or neck, all you have to do is wet a hand towel with shampoo and scrub a little.
 Shampoo helps it come off pretty easily.